-Elke Oberg, marketing manager for Cognitec Gmbh, a company that specializes in facial recognition, agreed with the analysis, in part due to the privacy rules that prevail in countries such as Germany, but also because of the day-to-day general practicalities.
+Elke Oberg, marketing manager for Cognitec Gmbh, a company that specializes in facial recognition, agreed with the analysis, in part due to the privacy rules that prevail in some European countries, but also because of the day-to-day general practicalities.
 “If clients want to use existing cameras, the image quality may not be sufficient for face recognition.
 Also, the current cabling may not support the data stream from high-resolution, machine-vision cameras.

 “In a busy store, it is challenging to capture frontal, high-quality images due to high footfall or people wearing dark glasses and hats.
 If the technology produces too many false alarms, it could also be brand damaging.
 There are few case studies where retailers already see the benefits.

 “An application in a pharmacy chain is successfully preventing drug theft.
 There, customers are required to remove glasses and hats.
 Casinos are using the technology for self-enrolled problem gamblers, allowing them to stop their habit.
 It is a great use of the technology, and families and communities appreciate this application.

 “Every customer or potential client needs to evaluate the accuracy level in order to determine if the solution makes sense within their environment.
 We do not recommend outdoor use, for example, because sunlight introduces extreme highlights in facial images.